 Students in the Sobey School of Business are permitted to declare a minor in Entrepreneurship or a minor in a subject taught in the Faculty of Arts or Faculty of Science for those academic units which currently offer this program option.
 The specific requirements for minor programs are those set forth by the host academic unit.

 Human Resource Management (Certificate)

 - Need help navigating your degree?
-Contact an academic advisor.
+Contact a BCOM Academic Advisor.

 - Need help with your writing?
 Contact the Saint Mary's Writing Centre

 - Need help with career planning decisions?
 Contact the Saint Mary's Career Services Office.